rollbar/rollbar.js/README.md

 The upgrade path from `node_rollbar` version 0.6.4 to version 2.0.0 of this library is not automatic, but it should be straightforward.
 The main changes are related to naming, however we also changed the library from being a singleton to being used via individual instances.
+As we have said above, the recommended way to use the constructor is to pass an object which represents the configuration options with the access token contained within.
+The old style was to always pass the access token as the first parameter, we retain this style for convenience when converting from the old style, but for new code one should really use an object as the only argument.

 Old: